unionai-oss/pandera/README.md

 [![asv](http://img.shields.io/badge/benchmarked%20by-asv-green.svg?style=flat)](https://pandera-dev.github.io/pandera-asv-logs/)

 `pandas` data structures contain information that `pandera` explicitly validates at runtime.
-This is useful in production-critical or reproducible research settings. `pandera` enables users to:
+This is useful in production-critical or reproducible research settings.
+With `pandera`, you can:

 1. Check the types and properties of columns in a `DataFrame` or values in a `Series`.